Yureehh/Yureehh/README.md

 ## About me
 🎓 **BSc in Computer Science** + **MSc in Data Science** (top grades — I took it personally).
 💼 **Data Scientist @ Data Reply** — I turn messy data into decisions, and occasionally into plots that look *too* confident.
+🎓 **Data & AI Tutor (online courses)** — I teach ML/AI concepts and help people ship projects without summoning chaos.

 🧪 Off-hours I build things that start as “quick experiments” and end as:
 - 🤖 **GenAI** projects (RAG, agents, eval, pipelines — the fun kind of engineering)